fullstackbeaver/yajsb/README.md

 ### scripts
 - [X] add name validation in script that register component to avoid redifining built in component
 - [X] add a script that create a component
+- [ ] fix scss script when no scss compoennt
+- [ ] add update of tsconfig in script

 ## Sonar Cloud evaluation